A. God rebukes the returning remnant for their misplaced priorities.

 1. (1) Introduction.

 i.
-This makes Haggai the first among the post-exilic Minor Prophets.
-Of the 12 Minor Prophets, the first 9 spoke before Judah was carried away captive, exiled to Babylon.
-The last 3 Minor Prophets (Haggai, Zechariah, Malachi) each spoke to those who returned from the 70-year exile.
+This makes Haggai the first among the post-exilic minor prophets.
+Of the 12 minor prophets, the first 9 spoke before Judah was carried away captive – exiled to Babylon.
+The last 3 minor prophets (Haggai, Zechariah, and Malachi) each spoke to those who returned from the 70-year exile.

 ii.
 “Gone was the glory of the former kingdom and temple.
 Gone was the great population.
 All that was left was the rubble of Jerusalem, the remnant of the people, and the task of restoration.”
 (Boice)

 iv.
-We notice the dates are reckoned by a pagan king because there is no king over Israel.
-Yet the date is still important to God.
+We notice that the dates are reckoned by a pagan king because there was at that time no king over Israel.
+Yet the date was still important to God.
 “There is a set time for each of his messages to come to men, and God would have them give heed to every message as soon as it is delivered to them.
 If they do not, he keeps count of the days of their delay.”
 (Spurgeon)

 Then the prophet Haggai and Zechariah the son of Iddo, prophets, prophesied to the Jews who were in Judah and Jerusalem, in the name of the God of Israel, who was over them.
 So Zerubbabel the son of Shealtiel and Jeshua the son of Jozadak rose up and began to build the house of God which is in Jerusalem; and the prophets of God were with them, helping them.
 (Ezra 5:1-2)

 So the elders of the Jews built, and they prospered through the prophesying of Haggai the prophet and Zechariah the son of Iddo.
 And they built and finished it, according to the commandment of the God of Israel, and according to the command of Cyrus, Darius, and Artaxerxes king of Persia.
 (Ezra 6:14)